 For example, KTM produces the XC and XC-W models.
 The XC (Cross Country) model has a linkage style rear shock, whereas the XC-W runs the PDS style shock.
 They also have different triple tree and front suspension configuration and components.

-We like the more hidden PDS style rear shock for the technical trails as it offers more protection and clearance for large obstacles.
+I like the more hidden PDS style rear shock for the technical trails as it offers more protection and clearance for large obstacles.
 Many manufacturers are using the linkage style rear shock, which in many cases can offer superior performance but can be easier to damage in rough conditions.

-It’s also good to mention that we cannot recommend supercross or motocross lineup for a technical single track.
+It’s also good to mention that I cannot recommend supercross or motocross lineup for a technical single track.
 It’s like trying to hit doubles on a motocross track on a trail bike.
 And it’s not going to end well.
 The suspension is just so different and too stiff for trail riding.

 However, some motocross and supercross models, such as the SX models, are popular among advanced riders.
 In this case, the riders will change the suspension completely to custom or trail riding versions.
 They mainly do this because of the engine and the gearing differences when maximizing total performance.

-Our choice for the best dirt bike for trail riding is going to have a PDS style rear shock with a wide ratio gearbox designed for hard enduro.
+My choice for the best dirt bike for trail riding is going to have a PDS style rear shock with a wide ratio gearbox designed for hard enduro.
 Common dirt bikes that fit this criteria are from the KTM XC-W (or XCW) series.
 The added protection level makes a solid selection criteria for the best trail riding dirt bikes, especially for hard enduro riding.

-The Best Trail Dirt Bikes in 2023
+The Best Trail Dirt Bikes

-- KTM 300 XC-W TPI
+1. KTM 300 XC-W TPI

-- Husqvarna TE 300
+2. Husqvarna TE 300

-- Sherco 300 SE Factory
+3. Sherco 300 SE Factory

-WINNER: Overall Best Trail Dirt Bike – KTM 300 XC-W
+WINNER: KTM 300 XC-W

 Putting it all together, selecting the winner was easy.

 This lightweight 2-stroke dirt bike comes with “almost ready” to race setup.
 It still needs to be tuned to your riding style, however, even a stock KTM 300 XC-W packs a good punch.
 Add some protection and you cannot find many excuses or cons with this dirt bike.
-It is our choice for all kinds of technical enduro, trail riding, and single track formats.
+It is my choice for all kinds of technical enduro, trail riding, and single track formats.

 Runner-Up: Husqvarna TE 300